bestit/contentful-symfony-bundle/README.md

         # Which cache ids should be resetted everytime?
         collection_consumer:  []

+        # Should the whole cache pool be cleared after an entry reset over the webhook is detected
+        complete_clear_on_webhook: false

     # Add the content types mainly documented under: <https://www.contentful.com/developers/docs/references/content-management-api/#/r
 eference/content-types>